Soezdemir23/Fountain-of-Objects/README.md

 A game to recreate "Hunt the Wumpus" in another flavor.
 Press "help" in the terminal to see a guide.
+Built with .NET 7

+## How to play:

+- Clone the repository
+- Build the project
+- Run the project

 ## View of game: